At the Capitol, a March 4 threat from militant Trump supporters proves a mirage

 That, of course, did not happen, but on Wednesday, the U.S. Capitol Police announced that they had identified a potential plot by a militant group to breach the U.S. Capitol, as hundreds of insurrectionists did on Jan.
 6. The threat was apparently credible enough for the House to suspend a Thursday session, though the Senate still convened.
 And it came on a day when the Capitol Police sought to extend the Guard’s mission by two more months.

-Samantha Broaddus, 34, had heard vague to references about a QAnon threat, but she didn’t think much of it before arriving on the Hill for a dentist appointment and finding what looked like a fortress.
+Samantha Broaddus, 34, had heard vague references about a QAnon threat, but she didn’t think much of it before arriving on the Hill for a dentist appointment and finding what looked like a fortress.

 “It’s more sad than nerve-wracking,” she said, strolling down 2nd Street NW with her 9-month-old daughter, Isabelle.
 “D.C. used to feel so accessible to everyone who wanted.
 Now it’s starting to feel like another country.”